 Asher’s is a minimalist snack shack.
 They serve fast-casual Indian and Asian vegetarian chaats like samosa and chapati in classic metal thalis.
 Dine here on spare wooden furniture under endearing, authentic Hindu prints.
 It’s a true bare-bones experience of Indian snacks in London.

-PSA: While some might be confused by the “Africana” in the name, this refers to the many Gujurati immigrants who moved to London via East Africa over England’s many decades as an imperial force in the region.
+PSA: Some of you might be confused by the “Africana” in the name.
+This refers to the many Gujurati immigrants who moved to London via East Africa over England’s many decades as an imperial force in the region.
+So yes, this is traditional Indian food, as well.